 Cornwall has plenty of award-winning local food producers and celebrity chefs putting the region on the gourmet map.

 The county is, of course, world-famous for the pasty.
-A Cornish Pasty is a thick-crusted savoury snack filled with mincemeat.
+A Cornish Pasty is a thick-crusted savory snack filled with mincemeat.
 It was originally created for Cornish tin miners to enjoy while working down the pits.

 Bodmin, Cornwall is where the largest ever Cornish Pasty was made.
 It was 15 feet long, weighed 1900lb, and contained a staggering 1,750,000 calories.